akornilo/akornilo.github.io/_posts/2016-01-01-how-learning-works.md

  * Each article has been transformed into a dictionary mapping words to how many times they appear in the article.
  * The articles have been grouped into pairs of similar topics: macintosh vs ibm, medical vs space, and atheist vs christian.

- Although, these changes sacrafice some of the information, they make it simple for us to dive into the classification task.
+ Although, these changes sacrifice some of the information, they make it simple for us to dive into the classification task.
 You can check out the data in the 'data' subdirectory of the github repo.
 For each pair of topics, there are four files: *.dev, *.test, *.train and *.response.
 The dev, test and train files contain the split up data, with lines of the format (this example is from the medspace.train file):

  ```
 60801.s	{"control": 2, "in": 1, "au": 1, "thanks": 1, "edu": 1, "cold": 2, "sounding": 1, "size": 1, "from": 1, "for": 1, "how": 1, "jim": 1, "anyone": 1, "to": 1, "does": 1, "subject": 1, "roll": 2, "8725157m": 1, "australia": 1, "thruster": 2, "gas": 2, "levels": 1, "know": 1, "tanks": 2, "<digit>": 1, "advance": 1, "of": 1, "university": 1, "lines": 1, "unisa": 1, "rockets": 1, "organization": 1, "south": 1}